SeaL773/CS50/README.md

 Since I am using my own vscode environment, please refer to https://github.com/cs50/libcs50/issues/189 to add cs50.h to your local environment or use Github cs50 dev.

+I'll try to upload all the less comfortable and more comfortable topics, some directly overlap and some are just separate topics, so I think it makes sense to go for it since it exists.

 Feel free to ask me any questions, it helps us get better together!

 # Languages Used